 - You do not have a work permit, and you are not exempt from it (like Ukrainian citizens currently).

 - Your residence permit excludes you from working (e.g., you have a tourist visa).

-For illegal work, you can be punished by: a fine of PLN 20 to PLN 5,000 (art.
-120 Law 2 of the Act on foreigners), obligation to return (leave Poland), and be prohibited from re-entering the territory of the Republic of Poland and other Schengen countries – for a period from 1 year to 3 years (art.
-318 and art.
-319 point 2 of the Act on foreigners).
+For illegal work, you can receive a fine ranging from PLN 20 to PLN 5,000 (Article 120(2) of the Foreigners Act), be required to leave Poland, and receive a ban on re-entering the territory of the Republic of Poland and other Schengen countries for a period of 1 to 3 years (Article 318 and Article 319(2) of the Foreigners Act).